 Some spare change apps charge monthly (and other) fees for using their services.
 Before signing up for an app, it’s a good idea to read the fine print and look into what, if any, fees you may be charged and how often.

 Even if the fees are small, they could quickly eat into your savings, especially since the dollar amounts you’re putting away are small.

 If you choose to put your spare change savings into investments, there is some risk involved.
 Depending on market fluctuations, your money could grow.
 On the other hand, you could potentially lose some or all of your savings.

 Micro-investing may not be ideal for emergency funds

 If you go with an app that invests your savings, you may not be able to access the money immediately, which could be an issue if you’re faced with a financial emergency.

-Another issue is that if your account is down in value at the time you need to withdraw the money, you would have to take a loss instead of waiting for market conditions to improve.
+Another potential problem is that if your account is down in value at the time you need to withdraw the money, you would have to take a loss instead of waiting for market conditions to improve.